dao-xyz/peerbit/docs/getting-started.md

 ## New project
-A cloneable boilerplate project can be found [here](https://github.com/dao-xyz/peerbit-getting-started).
+A clone-able boilerplate project can be found [here](https://github.com/dao-xyz/peerbit-getting-started).

 ## Existing project